 Do I need to have a course plan ready before filling out a proposal?

 Absolutely not!
 This Proposal will signal the Service-Learning Coordinator that you are interested in starting the implementation process.
-After submitting this proposal, the Service-Learning Coordinator will reach out to you to schedule an in-person meeting to walk you through your Course Planning Document, the official outline of your service-learning course.
+After submitting this proposal, the Service-Learning Coordinator will reach out to you to schedule an in-person meeting to walk you through your options.

 What about a Community Partner?

 Nope!
-A few ideas about who you might want to work with are helpful, but the Service-Learning Coordinator will help you with Community Partner recruitment once your Course Plan has been drafted.
+While a few ideas about who you might want to work with are helpful, the Service-Learning Coordinator will help you with Community Partner recruitment once your Course Proposal has been submitted.